Becoming a New Student Organization

 - Encourage 2 or 3 students to take a leadership role in the organization.
 This is good experience and looks great on your resume.
 All organizations should have at least a President, Vice President, Treasurer, and Secretary.

 - Write your organization's constitution.
 Please ensure that you utilize the Sample Constitution for Organizations as a template when writing.

 - Fill out the New Student Organization Registration Packet on PeayLink (link below) and submit it.**

 - The SOC VP will contact you with any corrections that may need to be made to your information or constitution.

 - Once you have been approved, complete Officer Training and Peay Link Training.

 University Facilities Guidelines for Students Organizing a New Student Organization

 In order to assist students in their efforts to advertise, plan, and organize a new student organization, Student Life and Engagement and the University Facilities office has developed the following guidelines.
 Please remember that making a request does not guarantee a reservation.
 Ensure you receive confirmation before moving forward with any plans.

-- Proposed new student organizations must have met with the SOC VP or Adviser about the organization.
+- Proposed new student organizations must have met with the SOC VP or Advisor about the organization.